 Mortgage Q&A: “When to refinance a home mortgage.”

-The popular 30-year fixed-rate mortgage slipped to 4.32 percent this week, well below the 5.08 percent average seen a year ago, and much better than the six-percent range seen years earlier.
-Historically, mortgage rates have never been lower.
+The popular 30-year fixed-rate mortgage slipped to 3.93% this week, per Freddie Mac, slightly below the 4.16% average seen a year ago, and much better than the six-percent range seen years earlier.

-Well, that answers depends on a number of factors that will be unique to you and only you.
+Well, the answer to that question depends on a number of factors that will be unique to you and only you.